 To help you further, you can also consider a theme for your presentation.

 You have planned and prepared your presentation.
-You have a title.
-You have three or four points to make.
+And, you have a title.
+You also have three or four points to make.

 A theme is another device to link in all of the points, evidence, stories and illustrations that you provide.